jgoodhcg/create-firebase-expo-cljs-app/README.md

-# Create Expo CLJS App
+# Create Firebase Expo CLJS App

-Create Expo ClojureScript apps with a single command.<br>
+Create Firebase Expo ClojureScript apps with a single command.<br>
 It is focused on making it easy for JS and React developers to get started with ClojureScript.

-Create Expo CLJS App works on Windows, Linux, and macOS.<br>
+Create Firebase Expo CLJS App works on Windows, Linux, and macOS.<br>
-If something doesn’t work, please [file an issue](https://github.com/jgoodhcg/create-expo-cljs-app/issues/new).<br>
+If something doesn’t work, please [file an issue](https://github.com/jgoodhcg/create-firebase-expo-cljs-app/issues/new).<br>

 Inspired by [create-cljs-app](https://github.com/filipesilva/create-cljs-app) and [reagent-expo](https://github.com/thheller/reagent-expo).